kaisalmen/WWOBJLoader/README.md

 OBJLoader2 and WWOBJLoader2 for three.js
 ===

-Welcome to the repository for OBJLoader2 a new loader for the OBJ file format that is additionally executable within a web worker.
+OBJLoader2 is a new loader for the OBJ file format that is additionally executable within a web worker (WWOBJLoader2).

-## Repository structure
+## Repository structure / NPM content
 The directory structure is organized as follows:
+- **build**: Contains build libraries and documentation (NPM only)
 - **src**: Contains the sources for the loaders
 - **test**: Contains Tests/HTML examples
-- **resource**: Contains OBJs, MTLs and textures
+- **resource**: Contains OBJs, MTLs and textures (GitHub only)

 ## Building

-Before you can start to play around some post-checkout initialization steps have to be performed.<br>
+**This only applies to GitHub:** Before you can start to play around some post-checkout initialization steps have to be performed.<br>
 **[npm](https://nodejs.org)** and **[gulp](http://gulpjs.com/)** must be installed on your local platform.
 They are required for retrieving dependencies and for building combined source bundles and the documentation.
 After checkout run:<br>
 `npm update`